Maria Iliou: Historical documentaries

-In 2003 in New York while researching archives within the framework of the script development for her feature film A Friendship in Smyrna, during the period of her Fulbright scholarship, she discovered forgotten visual material on Smyrna as well as on the migration of the Greeks to America.
+In 2003 in New York while conducting archive research in the context of the script development for her feature film A Friendship in Smyrna, during the period of her Fulbright scholarship, she discovered forgotten visual material on Smyrna as well as on the migration of the Greeks to America.
 The material was so fascinating that it led her, instead of a feature film, to make a documentary while at the same time salvaging the forgotten visual material.

 In 2005 she founded the non-profit company PROTEUS NY INC & PROTEAS whose purpose it is to discover and preserve audiovisual archival material related to Greek history, chiefly in America and Europe.
 In collaboration with other cultural organizations it produces films, exhibitions and books that make these lost images accessible to the public.

 From 2007 to the present day the company has presented historical documentaries that met with great success.
 The Journey: The Greek American Dream, a documentary on the immigration of the Greeks to America, was presented at the Benaki Museum in Greece and was later screened at the Metropolitan Museum of Art and on PBS in Chicago.
 It also won an award from the American Film Institute in Washington as one of the best films of the year.
 (The European Showcase).
 The following year she was honored for her work by the city of New York.

-In 2012 she presented the historical documentary Smyrna, The Destruction of a Cosmopolitan City, 1900–1922, a documentary that brings to the people lost images of cosmopolitan Smyrna, collected from over 20 American and European archives but also a new perspective on the history of the city.
-After its screening at the Benaki Museum, the documentary was screened in movie theaters in Greece and America as well as on Greek television (a total of over 250,000 viewers).
+In 2012 she presented the historical documentary Smyrna, The Destruction of a Cosmopolitan City, 1900-1922, a documentary that brings to the people lost images of cosmopolitan Smyrna, collected from over 30 American and European archives but also a new perspective on the history of the city.
+After its screening at the Benaki Museum, the documentary was screened in movie theaters in Greece and the US as well as on Greek television (a total of over 250,000 viewers).
 The screenings subsequently continued in European and American cities while it had a run of over three weeks at the Quad Cinema in New York.
 With the support of the Stavros Niarchos Foundation the documentary was also screened at 22 universities in the United States and Canada.